 - But: Come 2021, Facebook six-person board will need to include one more woman to be in compliance.

 - 70 of the 602 publicly traded companies headquartered in California were not in compliance as of July, according to research by Clemson University and University of Arizona.

 The backdrop: Investors are getting louder about companies without diverse boards.

-- BlackRock says it wants companies to have at least 2 women directors on every board (but never threatened any consequences, like divestment).
+- BlackRock says it wants companies to have at least 2 women directors on every board.

 - The last S&P 500 company without a female director appointed one this year.